KevinFocke/SudokuSolver/README.md

 The interpreter keeps reading input until either a new keyword is detected, "%% \n", or the end of file is reached.

-Other (optional) keywords are possible:

-name: Newspaper_02_03_2022 //the name of the sudoku.
-dimensions: 9 x 9 // Format is rowDimension x colDimension.
-Used as a double check.
-boxmatrix: // Used in snake matrix, for every number include which box it belongs to.
-To improve the readability of the input file, put the boxmatrix directly under the matrix
-source: // where was the sudoku found?
-method: // how was the sudoku fetched?
-screenshot: // link to a screenshot of the sudoku
-hash: // takes a hash from the matrix and (if defined) the boxmatrix
-comment: // optional comment about the sudoku

-# can be used for comments.
-Everything after the # will not be interpreted on the line.

-All keywords also get copied into the output file + records get added "stats" & "solved".

 Ver 3:
 - Add automated test cases via CI